JanssenProject/jans/docs/README.md

 1 Gets a list of custom scripts
 2 Adds a new custom script
 3 Updates a custom script
-4 Gets list of scripts by type
-5 Gets a script by Inum
-6 Deletes a custom script
+4 Deletes a custom script
 ```
 - **get info of custom scripts**